Sonic weapon: Use and deployment

 High-amplitude sound of a specific pattern at a frequency close to the sensitivity peak of human hearing (2–3 kHz) is used as a burglar deterrent.

 Some police forces have used sound cannons against protesters, for example during the 2009 G20 Pittsburgh summit, the 2014 Ferguson unrest, and the 2016 Dakota Access Pipeline protest in North Dakota, among others.

 It has been reported that "sonic attacks" may have taken place in the American embassy in Cuba in 2016 and 2017 ("Havana syndrome"), leading to health problems, including hearing loss, in US and Canadian government employees at the US and Canadian embassies in Havana.
-However, more recent reports hypothesize microwave energy as the cause.
+However, more recent reports hypothesize microwave energy as the cause or their bodies tricking themselves via a mass psychogenic condition caused by extended periods of stress, such as working in an embassy of a nation considered hostile to your own.

-It has also been reported that China has developed the first hand-held portable sonic gun to target protestors.
+On March 15th 2025, a sonic weapon might have been used on the protesters in Belgrade during the "15. for 15" anti-corruption protest.
+MUP and Ministry of Defense have denied usage of any sonic weapons against the protesters.
+During the 15 minutes of silence on the protest, at about 19:10, near the Beograđanka building, the sound caused many people to panic and physically react by falling down or jumping out of the way.

 Research

 Studies have found that exposure to high intensity ultrasound at frequencies from 700 kHz to 3.6 MHz can cause lung and intestinal damage in mice.
 Heart rate patterns following vibroacoustic stimulation has resulted in serious negative consequences such as atrial flutter and bradycardia.